Three Martyrs of Chimbote: Alessandro Dordi

 Dordi was born on 23 January 1931 and he served as a priest in his birthplace of Bergamo.

 Dordi had administered to Italian immigrants in Switzerland and he served in watch factories there as a worker-priest.
 It was there that he became aware of the concerns of the working class and decided to place great focus on social matters.

 He was also a member of the missions of Fidei Donum and travelled to Peru where he did work in the missions there.
 He served in the Santa parish and was committed to the farming sector while helping them implement rural development programs.
 At the time he learned of the fates of the two Polish friars' fate, Tomaszek and Strzałkowski with whom he was friends with, he kept telling his close collaborators that he would be the next victim of the Shining Path terrorist group; indeed, they deemed Dordi a great threat.

-He was returning from a chapel to baptize children and celebrate Mass when he was ambushed and shot, thus murdered in 1991.
+On 25 August 1991, while returning from celebrating Mass and administering baptisms at a nearby chapel, he was ambushed and shot to death.

 Beatification

 The cause for the beatification of the three priests commenced under Pope John Paul II with the declaration of "nihil obstat" (nothing against) on 5 June 1995 which opened the cause in Peru to investigate their deaths and both their lives and their work in Chimbote; the process spanned from 9 August 1996 until 25 August 2002.
 The documentation was submitted to the Congregation for the Causes of Saints in Rome in 2011 after the diocesan process closed.

 Pope Francis approved the beatification in 2015 which occurred on 5 December 2015; Cardinal Angelo Amato presided over the mass.

 The pope venerated the relics of the two Poles at a Franciscan convent on the occasion of his visit to Poland for World Youth Day 2016.

-The Congregation for Divine Worship and the Discipline of the Sacraments approved the request of the Franciscans - on 26 February 2016 - that the liturgical feast for the two Poles be moved from 9 August to 7 June.
+The Congregation for Divine Worship and the Discipline of the Sacraments approved the request of the Franciscans – on 26 February 2016 – that the liturgical feast for the two Poles be moved from 9 August to 7 June.

+On 5 December 2025, Pope Leo XIV sent a message to Pilgrims on the 10th anniversary of the Martyrs' beatification, marking to his own missionary work as priest and bishop in Peru, and calling for Christian unity in the way the three lived and died.